zbb272/ruby-boating-school-dc-web-career-021819/README.md

 'Instructor' class:
 * init with name
 * return all instructors
-* Student.fail_student should take in a student name and test name and return status failed
+* #fail_student should take in a student name and test name and return status failed

 Run ruby tools/console.rb in console to seed